b4ng0x/BADUSB-WIFI-PASSWORD-STEALER/README.md

-# IP-GRABBER When you execute this file make sure to have put the Webhooks in.
+info: When you execute this file make sure to have put the Webhooks in.